Blubberli/userMod/README.md

 ### UMOD_reply_wiht_linguistic_and_tan2016_features.csv

 This file contains the reply comment with id and the additional features that were used in the paper for the analysis of constructiveness.

+### Licence and intended use
+licence: CC BY 4.0 DEED

+If you use this work please cite the following:

+Chenhao Tan, Vlad Niculae, Cristian Danescu-Niculescu-Mizil, and Lillian Lee.
+2016.
+*Winning arguments: Interaction dynamics and persuasion strategies in good-faith online discussions.*
+In Proceedings of the 25th international conference on world wide web, pages 613–624.